feng-li/gsm/README.md

-# gsm-python
+# gsm

-`gsm-python` is the Python migration package for the GSMMatlab codebase.
+`gsm` is the Python migration package for the Matlab codebase originally written by Mattias Villani and his students starting from 2007.
 The current implementation focuses on one working path: covariate-dependent Gaussian mixture models fitted with variational Bayes in JAX.

 The package is intentionally small while the migration is underway.
-MATLAB MCMC code is used as a reference for model semantics and validation, but the Python target is variational inference rather than Metropolis-Hastings with Newton updates.
+The Python target is variational inference rather than Metropolis-Hastings with Newton updates.

 ## General Purpose

-This repository supports research and migration work for Bayesian mixture-of-experts models for conditional density forecasting.
+This repository supports research and migration work for Bayesian mixture-of-experts (MoE) models for conditional density forecasting.
 In the original MATLAB code, the method is framed as Generalized Smooth Mixtures: each mixture component is an expert distribution, the gating function assigns covariate-dependent mixture probabilities, and each distributional feature can